-- A. All development approvals or permits approved before [insert effective date of this LDC], either by the Village or by Lee County (prior to the incorporation of the Village), remain valid until their expiration date, and may be carried out in accordance with the terms and conditions of their approval, and the development standards in effect at the time of approval, as long as they remain valid and have not expired or been revoked or substantially modified.
-If the approval or permit expires or is revoked (e.g., for failure to comply with the terms and conditions of approval) or substantially modified, all subsequent development of the site shall comply with the procedures and standards of this LDC. - B. Approval of a building permit prior to [insert effective date of this LDC] means all plans and approvals for the development subject to the building permit are valid. - C. By notifying the Director in writing, an applicant who has received approval of a master concept plan in accordance with the transitional LDC in effect before [insert effective date of this LDC] may opt to have the proposed development reviewed and decided in accordance with the regulations in effect at the time the master concept plan was approved.
-Notification by the applicant shall be made within 90 days of [insert effective date of this LDC] and shall be irrevocable. - D. Any re-application for an expired development approval or permit shall comply with the standards in effect at the time of re-application.
+- A. All development approvals or permits approved before January 27, 2021, either by the Village or by Lee County (prior to the incorporation of the Village), remain valid until their expiration date, and may be carried out in accordance with the terms and conditions of their approval, as long as they remain valid and have not expired or been revoked or substantially modified.
+If the approval or permit expires or is revoked (e.g., for failure to comply with the terms and conditions of approval) or substantially modified, all subsequent development of the site shall comply with the procedures and standards of this LDC. - B. Approval of a building permit prior to January 27, 2021 means all plans and approvals for the development subject to the building permit are valid. - C. Any re-application for an expired development approval or permit shall comply with the standards in effect at the time of re-application.